What is Single Stream Recycling?

-- Food & liquids, used tissues, wet paper towels, and broken household items – these go in the trash!
+- Used tissues, wet paper towels, and broken household items – these go in the trash!

 - Toner Cartridges: Plastic mailers can be found at recycling centers in your building.
-Place your toner in a mailer (or a regular envelope if it doesn’t fit) and put it in campus mail.
+Place your toner in a mailer (or a regular envelope if it doesn’t fit) and put it in campus mail addressed to Recycling 100 Mason Services Center.
 The toner cartridges are sent back to the manufacturer to be refilled.

 - University Cell Phones, tablets, and Computers: Fax in an ND Surplus form to request a pickup.